seankelliher/california-temps-precip/README.md

 ## Project Status

 Next steps, I want to do more extensive accessibility and browser testing.
+Also, I would like to find a way to make the Chart.js portion of the page meet WCAG standards.

 ## Project Screen Shots